sequenceiq/docker-ambari-shell/README.md

 # Ambari and Ambari Shell in Docker

-This docker image aims to get you started with ambari.
-You will star 2 docker
+This docker image aims to get you started with [Ambari Shell](https://github.com/sequenceiq/ambari-shell)
-conatiners:

-- Ambari server: `ambari-server` and `ambari-agent` running in the same container
-- [Ambari Shell](https://github.com/sequenceiq/ambari-shell): the new command line interface for communicating with Ambari Server.
-Also running in a container.

 ## requirement